Risingson/eveeyedocs/docs/data/node.md

 ## Activity
 ### Recent/24h kills
-Colors the nodes after ship + pod-kills within that solarsystem/region.
+Colors nodes after ship + pod-kills within that solarsystem/region.
 ### Recent/24h NPC kills
-Colors the nodes after npc-kills within that solarsystem/region.
+Colors nodes after npc-kills within that solarsystem/region.
 ### Recent/24h jumps
-Colors the nodes after jumps to that solarsystem/region.
+Colors nodes after jumps to that solarsystem/region.

 ## Sovereignty
 ### TCU alliance / faction logo
+Shows the logo of the sovereign alliance or faction.
 ### IHUB Activity defense modifier
+Colors nodes after the sovereign alliance and dispfaction and shows the NPC faction logo.
 ### IHUB Sovereign Coalition
 !!! warning
     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.